A topic from the subject of Advanced Chemistry in Chemistry.

 Part 1: Diffraction of Light

-2. Observe the diffraction pattern created on a screen behind the grating.
+2. Observe the diffraction pattern (bright spots) created on the screen.

-3. Measure the distances between the bright spots and the central spot.
+3. Measure the distances between the bright spots and the central bright spot using a ruler.
+Record these measurements.

-2. Introduce the CO2 gas sample into one of the arms of the interferometer.
+2. Introduce the CO2 gas sample into one arm of the interferometer.
+A gas cell is needed for this.

-3. Observe the interference pattern created on a screen behind the interferometer.
+3. Observe the interference pattern (alternating bright and dark fringes) on the screen.

-4. Measure the change in the interference pattern caused by the gas sample.
+4. Measure the shift in the interference pattern caused by the CO2 gas sample.
+This shift is related to the change in optical path length due to the gas.

 Results:

 In Part 1, the diffraction of light produced a series of bright spots on the screen, demonstrating the wave-like behavior of light.
-The distance between the bright spots was consistent with the wavelength of light from the sodium vapor lamp.
+The measured distances between the bright spots, when used in the diffraction grating equation, allowed calculation of the wavelength, consistent with the known wavelength of sodium light.

 Significance:

 This experiment demonstrates the wave-particle duality of light and its application in determining the molecular properties of substances.
-The results of the experiment provide experimental evidence for the quantum mechanical model of the atom, and showcase the importance of quantum mechanics in understanding the structure and behavior of molecules.
+The diffraction experiment showcases the wave nature of light, while the interferometry experiment (applying principles of infrared spectroscopy), using the shift in the interference pattern caused by the CO2 absorption, indirectly confirms the quantized vibrational energy levels of the molecule.
+These results provide experimental evidence for the quantum mechanical model of the atom and molecule, highlighting the importance of quantum mechanics in understanding the structure and behavior of molecules.

 Share on: